Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_tracker_footstep_color                     1       // Whether players' footsteps should have different colors ttt_tracker_credits_starting                   1       // The number of credits a Tracker should start with ttt_tracker_radar_loadout                      0       // Whether the Tracker should get the tracking radar automatically for free.
+Server or round must be restarted for changes to take effect ttt_tracker_minimap_enabled                    1       // Whether the minimap should be purchasable in the Tracker's shop.
 Server or round must be restarted for changes to take effect ttt_tracker_minimap_loadout                    0       // Whether the Tracker should get the minimap automatically for free.
-Server or round must be restarted for changes to take effect ttt_tracker_minimap_range_multiplier           1      // Multiplier for the in-game radius the minimap represents ttt_tracker_minimap_show_colours               1      // Whether players' icons are coloured ttt_tracker_minimap_show_facing                1      // Whether players are shown as arrows or blips ttt_tracker_minimap_show_outside_range         1      // Whether players off the minimap edge are shown ttt_tracker_minimap_show_names                 0      // Whether players' names are shown below their icons ttt_tracker_minimap_allow_enlarge              1      // Whether an enlarged minimap is shown beneath the scoreboard ttt_tracker_minimap_scale                      1      // Overall scale multiplier for the minimap ttt_tracker_minimap_lock_north                 0      // Whether the minimap is locked north, or rotates with the player ttt_tracker_minimap_show_cardinals             3      // Cardinal direction labels to show: none (0), North only (1), all (2)
+Server or round must be restarted for changes to take effect ttt_tracker_minimap_range_multiplier           1      // Multiplier for the in-game radius the minimap represents ttt_tracker_minimap_show_colors                1      // Whether players' icons are coloured ttt_tracker_minimap_show_facing                1      // Whether players are shown as arrows or blips ttt_tracker_minimap_show_outside_range         1      // Whether players off the minimap edge are shown ttt_tracker_minimap_show_names                 0      // Whether players' names are shown below their icons ttt_tracker_minimap_allow_enlarge              1      // Whether an enlarged minimap is shown beneath the scoreboard

 // Medium
 ttt_medium_spirit_color                        1       // Whether players' spirits should have different colors